Survey Methodology Minor

 There is enormous demand on campus for many of the courses listed as options for fulfilling the statistics/research methods requirement, especially the courses on the first list, and the number of seats available in these classes may be limited.
 Majors in the department that offers a course may receive priority for enrollment (e.g., CCJS200) or enrollment in a course may be restricted to majors (e.g., ECON321).
 In addition, there may be prerequisites associated with a particular course.
 Several of the courses listed in the first set of options require that the student have taken calculus and some of the courses listed in the second set of options require a particular first course as a prerequisite (e.g., STAT420 requires STAT410 as a prerequisite).
 The fact that a course is listed as an appropriate option for fulfilling the minor requirements does not imply that students necessarily will be able to enroll in that specific course.
 Students interested in the minor will be asked to consult with their JPSM Advisor about the best way to complete the two course statistics and research methods requirement given their individual circumstances.
 Courses covering similar material, including courses offered at other institutions, may be accepted as substitutes for the listed courses.

-Students taking the minor also will be required to take one additional 600-level SURV course.
+Students taking the minor also will be required to take an additional three-credit 600-level SURV course from the list below.
 The course options and the semesters when these courses are regularly offered are as follows:

 |SURV632||Cognition, Communication and Survey Measurement (Fall)||3|

 |SURV625||Applied Sampling (Spring, Summer)||3|

 These are existing courses taken primarily by students in the JPSM Masters program.
 Although these are graduate level courses, we believe they should be accessible to advanced undergraduates with suitable preparation.